julhe/SweetTexelShading/README.md

 # SweetTexelShading
-Texel-Shading with Unity's ScriptableRenderPipeline for Unity 2018.4.x.
+Texel-Shading with Unity's ScriptableRenderPipeline for Unity 2021 LTS

 ![Base](GitHubPage/base.png)
 # What is this?